 Any insurance agent that has been in the industry for a while will have a “potential” client who died while the client was “waiting for a better rate.”

-In other words, the client never took the policy because the client thought they could do better.
-Consequently, the client dies shortly thereafter without life insurance.
-Therefore, don’t wait to take the life insurance you have been offered.
-If you’re waiting to get coverage once you’ve lost another 10 lbs, just know that life doesn’t work that way.
+In other words, the client never took the insurance policy because the client thought they could do better.
+Unfortunately, the client dies shortly after without life insurance.

 Not sure where to start?
 Let us help.
 Our main goal is to help guide you through the process of: